Creates an API key for access without requiring basic authentication.

 The API keys are created by the Elasticsearch API key service, which is automatically enabled

 when you configure TLS on the HTTP interface.
-See Encrypting HTTP Client communications.
+See Encrypt HTTP client communications for Elasticsearch.
 Alternatively,

 you can explicitly enable the

 xpack.security.authc.api_key.enabled setting.
 When

 you are running in production mode, a bootstrap check prevents you from enabling

 the API key service unless you also enable TLS on the HTTP interface.